dkristek/UN_Country_Population_Growth/README.md

 Drawbacks: The main drawback of the Arima model is that it is computationally taxing.
 Longer projections can take time and mass computer power; however, this is not an issue with our current design as we only seek to predict 5 years into the future.
 The parameters of the model have to be manually defined, so its a trial and error process that is not always the most efficient.

 ## Training and Test Data Split
-Our training dat is mid-year population for all 4 countries from 1990-2020.
+Our training data is mid-year population for all 4 countries from 1990-2020.
 Our test data is 2021 mid-year population for all 4 countries.
 We also plan to predict 5 years into the future.

 The model can be seen below